editnori/Ctakes_USD/README.md

 This links each run’s pipeline folders into `<combined_dir>` and builds `ctakes-runs-summary-<ts>.xlsx` in summary mode.

 What happens behind the scenes
-- The pipelines write per‑note Clinical Concepts CSVs during the run (and CUI counts/tokens when configured).
+- Pipelines write per-note Clinical Concepts CSVs during the run (and CUI counts/tokens when configured).
-- Consolidation moves shard outputs to the top level, restores the tuned `.piper` and a combined `run.log`, then removes shards.
+- Consolidation (async when requested) moves shard outputs to top level, restores the tuned `.piper`, writes `run.log`, `timing_csv/timing.csv`, and a lightweight `metrics.json`, then removes shards.
+- Parent compare workbook includes Pipelines Summary, Note Types Summary (aggregated by input group), and aggregate processing metrics.
-- The workbook builder reads the CSVs, CUI counts, tokens, `.piper`, and `run.log`.
-Reports are built in CSV mode (no XMI parsing).
+- Report builds run in CSV mode by default (no XMI parsing).

 Options you might change
 - `--autoscale`: derive `RUNNERS/THREADS/XMX` from host cores and memory.